Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Introduction

 \begin{rmrk} The systems \cref{equation:MHD00,equation:MHD00withq} are under-determined since no boundary condition is prescribed along $\Gamma_{\operatorname{c}}$.
 Once a weak controlled trajectory is found via Theorem~\Rref{theorem:main1} or \Rref{theorem:main}, one obtains explicit boundary controls by taking traces along $\Gamma_{\operatorname{c}}$, see also \cite{Coron1996,CoronMarbachSueur2020,Fernandez-CaraSantosSouza2016,Glass2000}. \end{rmrk}

-\begin{rmrk} Since the proofs for Theorems~\Rref{theorem:main1} and \Rref{theorem:main} will be carried out in a certain extended domain, one can allow the interior of $\Gamma_{\operatorname{c}}$ to be merely Lipschitz regular. \end{rmrk}
+\begin{rmrk} Since the proofs for Theorems~\Rref{theorem:main1} and \Rref{theorem:main} will be carried out in a certain extended domain, one can allow the interior of $\Gamma_{\operatorname{c}}$ to be part of a Lipschitz continuous Jordan curve.
+Moreover, the controlled boundary $\Gamma_{\operatorname{c}}$ is allowed to meet $\Gamma\setminus\Gamma_{\operatorname{c}}$ in a non-smooth way, as long as one can define domain extensions in the sense of \Cref{subsection:domainextensions}. \end{rmrk}